Don’t tell me what to do. Aren’t you violating my right to choose?

 This is one of the most important issues for us to understand.
 NAP parenting is NOT passive/permissive parenting, or un-parenting, which can be as damaging as aggressive parenting.
 We advocate that people stop using aggression with children, but also want to help them discover tools to replace that type of behavior.

 We believe in non-aggressive and ‘natural’ consequences, both positive and negative.
 Again, this is paralleled with the accepted treatment of other adults.
 If your friend loses his temper and snaps at you, a natural, non-aggressive consequence may be to not invite him to that party you were going to.
 Similarly, if your child is being aggressive and rude, perhaps he’s hitting you or throws his food on the floor, you can be assertive in insisting he correct the problem, and if he refuses, you can simply say no to the next treat he asks for.
-Perhaps you decide not to play a board game with him, or decide to read him one bedtime story instead of the usual two or three.
 This would all be accompanied with age-appropriate explanations, and a desire to help him do better in the future.

-These are simplified solutions, that rely on some other factors which we’ll discuss.
-This is just to make the point that negative consequences are always available, and remain within the ethical framework.
+These are simplified solutions we’re using just to make the point that negative consequences are always available, and remain within the ethical framework.

 I was spanked and I turned out fine!